 How are SchoolCARE funds allocated?

 SchoolCARE operates on a principal of equity for all schools.
 The level of funding support for elementary, middle, and high school generally reflects the percentage share of the student population at those levels.
 SchoolCARE does not directly allocate funds to sites or give grants.
 SchoolCARE works with the schools to identify their needs and priorities and then pledges to the District to pay for those specific items, so we know exactly what our community dollars are paying for.
 SchoolCARE allocates all available resources to fund positions and programs from the schools’ site-created wish lists.
 We work with the schools to look at additional funding sources, to maximize revenue to cover the greatest number of priorities possible.
 For example, PTAs, site councils, and/or SchoolCARE might combine funds to address a particular teaching position.
 Individually, each pot of money might not be enough but, by shifting the loads, together they might restore a teaching position or fill another identified need.

 How much should I contribute through SchoolCARE?

 SchoolCARE asks every Albany family to consider an annual donation of $500 per child enrolled in Albany schools.
-While we understand that not all families can afford that level of support – although many do so by contributing $40 per month via credit card – it is important to recognize the level of contribution that is necessary to preserve quality education in Albany.
+While we understand that not all families can afford that level of support – although many do so by contributing $42 per month via credit card – it is important to recognize the level of contribution that is necessary to preserve quality education in Albany.
 SchoolCARE is the only school fundraising organization paying for people; such as teachers, counselors, librarians and aides, who work with students during the regular school day.
-For perspective, consider that it takes $15,000 – that’s 30 contributions of $500, to pay for a reading specialist one day a week at one elementary school; or to pay for one elective class at the high school or middle school.
+For perspective, consider that it takes almost $15,000 – that’s 30 contributions of $500, to pay for a part-time library technician at our elementary schools; or to pay for one elective class at the high school or middle school.